22.214.171.124 PLP, DAPP & Impacts on Social Security & Other Payments

 From 1 October 2016, PLP and DAPP are included as income for all income support payments (e.g. parenting payment (single and partnered), newstart/youth allowance and DSP).
 This applies to claimants with children born or entrusted into their care on or after 1 October 2016, whether or not a claim for PLP and/or DAPP was made before, on or after 1 October 2016.

-Similarly, from 1 October 2016, PLP and DAPP affects the rate of a person's service pension or income support supplement payable under the Veterans' Entitlement Act 1986 including the exceptional circumstances relief payment and farm help income support provided through the Farm Household Support Act 2014.
+Similarly, from 1 October 2016, PLP and DAPP affects the rate of a person's service pension, veteran payment or income support supplement payable under the Veterans' Entitlement Act 1986 including the exceptional circumstances relief payment and farm help income support provided through the Farm Household Support Act 2014.

 In addition, where a person is eligible for PLP and is also on income support, from 1 October 2016, Centrelink will make PLP payments directly to that person in place of their employer (6.1.1).